Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 Now that we've got all the info we need on the hardware side, it's time to start talking to the device.
 Connect any UART to USB bridge you have around and start wandering around.
-This is the hardware setup to communicate with both serial ports at the same time:
+This is my hardware setup to communicate with both serial ports at the same time and monitor one of the ports with an oscilloscope:

 ![All Connected](https://i.imgur.com/aU83qTd.jpg)